Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 | Refused| Authorization (Failure)|
 | Error| Authorization (Failure)|

-After resolving the issue on the refused payment request, to be able to retry the request existing payment should not be reused, instead a new commercetools payment resource needs to be created and added to the appropriate cart, please refer [creating a commercetools payment](#step-2-creating-a-commercetools-payment) section for more details.

 ### Shopper successfully paid but `redirectUrl` was not reached

 In some payment redirect cases, there might be a valid payment but no order as the shopper did not reach the shop's `redirectUrl`.